instaloader/instaloader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature Suggestion
-about: Suggest an idea for this project
+about: Suggest an idea for this project 💡
+labels: "feature suggestion"

 ---